SRechenberger/toki_pona_dictionary/README.md

         - irrelevant
    ```
    is made.
+   For reasons of uniformity, his will be done, even if there are no semicolons separation the word list (see example in next section).

 ## The Dictionary
 The dictionary is written off the book, except for very slight changes.